Modernisation of Narrabundah College – Have Your Say

 A school modernisation process has commenced at Narrabundah College to improve our school and facilities which allow students and teachers to thrive.
 This modernisation process started in 2018 with the removal of asbestos-affected buildings (Blocks B, C and D) and the construction of a temporary learning village.
 The next step of the modernisation process has commenced, with planning underway for the College’s medium and long-term future, and the community is invited to help us shape what that might look like.

-We are seeking feedback on the following themes:
+Feedback was sought on the following themes:

 Education is changing all around the world.
 The way students are taught and the way they learn is shaping learning spaces.
 How will changes to pedagogy, curriculum and technology influence the way that learning spaces are shaped and used at Narrabundah College in the future?
 How can physical spaces enhance the access, agency, voice and diversity of students in the College in the years to come?